FelixEmmerich/WEKIT/WEKIT/Assets/WEKIT Readme.txt

 								Recording starts after a countdown which can be set in the text field below the button.
 								The slider below sets a step size from 1 to 3, i.e. a setting of 1 records every frame, a setting of 2 every second frame, etc. Can be used to reduce file size.
+								If you are using a WekitPlayerContainer, each device will have its own TimeStep slider situated above their name.

 Replay/Stop			F9			Replay or stop replaying the data that was last recorded or loaded.
 								A slider underneath the Pause/Unpause switch indicates the currently played frame and can be moved back and forth to go to specific sections in the replay.
-								The slider and text box below that are responsible for replay speed, 1 being the original tempo.
+								The slider and text box just below that are responsible for replay speed, 1 being the original tempo.

 Pause/Unpause		F10			Only visible in replay mode.
 Pauses or unpauses the replay.
 								Replay speed and current frame can be changed while pause.